psteitz/invitation/rikki/complex.md

 For any complex number $z = x + yi$, $-z = -x - yi$ is the _additive inverse_ of $z$.
 Note that for all $z$, $z + -z = 0 + 0i$
 We refer to $0 + 0i$ as complex zero.
 Complex zero is also the _additive identity_ among complex numbers - i.e., $z + (0 + 0i) = z$ for all $z$.

-Subtraction and divison are defined the same way we do with real numbers,
+Subtraction and divison are defined the same way we do with real numbers, by making them the inverses of addition and multiplication, respectively.

 $z - w$ is the complex number that you have to add to $w$ to get $z$ so $w + (z - w ) = z$